ashimpaudel/tweet-analysis/README.md

   Output: Commandline output of number of tweets analyzed, average, and median Flesch–Kincaid grade scores.

-The program works when tested on Ubuntu 14.04 with Ubuntu, Python 2.7.11, and pip 8.1.0.
+The program works when tested on Ubuntu 14.04 with Python 2.7.11, and pip 8.1.0.

-Please make your own keys needed for Twitter.
+Please generate your own keys needed for Twitter.
 Then,replace them in the Tweets_Excluding_Retweets.py file, if you plan to use this code..